Dan Evans (tennis): 2012: Davis Cup success

-2013
+2013: Nottingham quarterfinal

 "I know why.
 It's because I don't train hard enough and don't work hard enough day in and day out.
 I'm obviously pretty bad at my job.
 It's up to me, it's not up to anyone else.
 I want to push on.
 It's not that I don't want to do it, I obviously want to do it.
 It's just for whatever reasons, distractions – I need to stay there and just play tennis and that's it.
 It's easier said than done.
 Thousands of people have told me to do it but I'm yet to do it for a sustained period of time.
 When I do do it, I obviously play pretty well.
 I definitely think I will be top 100, and I still think that."

 — Evans, on his own lack of application that has prevented him from progressing further in the sport, in April 2013.

 For several months, there was a possibility Evans might quit, as his parents found it difficult to support his career with the necessary £20–25,000-a-year.

 After not initially being picked for Great Britain's squad for the Davis Cup tie versus Russia, Evans was given a last-minute place ahead of Britain's No. 3, Jamie Baker.
 Evans played valiantly in his first rubber against world No. 67 Dmitry Tursunov before losing in five tight sets.
 With Great Britain trailing 2–0 to Russia, the GB doubles pairing of Colin Fleming and Jonny Marray reduced the deficit a day later, before James Ward levelled the tie at 2–2 after beating Tursunov in five sets.
 The result meant that Evans had the chance to complete an unlikely comeback when he faced world No. 80 Evgeny Donskoy in the final rubber.
 Evans defeated Donskoy comprehensively in straight sets, thus securing what was described as a "famous victory".
 The last time Great Britain had come from 2–0 down to win a Davis Cup tie was 83 years ago against Germany, Consequently, Great Britain won a place in the 16-team World Group play-offs in September.